sambhav2612/Android-Practicals/README.md

-# Sem3-Pracs
+# college
 ### Overview

-A directory to my work in Sem3 of my undergrad.
+A directory to my college work.

 ```
 .